AdaGold/ada-trader/README.md

 Tests have been provided for the two custom functions that you will need to implement for this wave.
 In later waves you will need to write your own tests for any custom functions that you add to your models, as well as any validations you have.

 ### Advice
-Before the prices show on your stock quotes will begin to adjust over time, you will need to connect your quote collection to the simulator model -- check out the starter code in `src/app.js`.
+To see the prices on your stock quotes adjust over time, you will need to connect your quote collection to the simulator model -- check out the starter code in `src/app.js`.

 ## Wave 2 - Trade History
 ### Trading Overview